Hillary Clinton does not recall ever meeting Jeffrey Epstein, congressional committee told

 “I do not recall ever encountering Mr Epstein.
 I never flew on his plane or visited his island, homes or offices.
 I have nothing to add to that,” Clinton said in a statement to the US House of Representatives Oversight Committee.

-Clinton posted her opening statement on X to the committee shortly before the hearing began around 4pm Irish time.
+Clinton posted her opening statement to the committee on X shortly before the hearing began at about 4pm Irish time.

 Clinton, the 2016 Democratic presidential nominee, also accused the Republican-led panel of trying to shift focus away from US president Donald Trump’s ties to Epstein, who died by suicide in jail in 2019 while awaiting trial on federal sex-trafficking charges.